epfl-lara/leon/doc/options.rst

   Set a timeout for each attempt to prove one verification condition/ repair one function (in sec.)

+* ``--xlang``

+  Support for additional language constructs described in :ref:`xlang`.
+  These constructs are desugared into :ref:`purescala` before other operations.

 Additional Options, by Component:
 ---------------------------------